emberimp/NITW-Dialogue-Tool/Readme.md

 # NITW Dialouge Tool

 Tool to edit Night in the Woods dialogue.
-For more info on the yarn format see [InfiniteAmmoInc/Yarn](https://github.com/InfiniteAmmoInc/Yarn) and for more info on editing specific to NITW see [Editing Dialogue on the wiki](https://nightinthewoods.gamepedia.com/Editing_Dialogue).
+For more info on the yarn format see [InfiniteAmmoInc/Yarn](https://github.com/InfiniteAmmoInc/Yarn) and for more info on editing specific to NITW see [Editing Dialogue on the NITW wiki](https://nightinthewoods.gamepedia.com/Editing_Dialogue).

 ### How To